 3. Have a clear buyer persona

 Your SaaS startup’s buyer persona is essential to generate leads successfully.
 Your buyer persona will give you a clearer, more concrete insight into customers’ pain points, interests, aspirations, and buying behaviors.
-These will, in turn, allow you to reach out to your clients and peak their interest enough that they’re willing to give you their contact information to find out what you have to offer.
+These will, in turn, allow you to reach out to your clients and pique their interest enough that they’re willing to give you their contact information to find out what you have to offer.

 It’s important to point out that you don’t have to limit yourself to just one buyer persona.
 In fact, it’s perfectly common for SaaS startups and other businesses to have multiple buyer personas, depending on the product they offer.
 Just make sure that they’re related to each other in that they share at least one trait so to ensure they all fit your brand.